The mission of Bethany for Children & Families is to keep children safe, to strengthen families, and to build healthy communities.

 About Bethany for Children & Families

-Bethany for Children & Families is a private child welfare, mental health, community education, and social services provider which has offers aid and support to children and families in western Illinois and eastern Iowa.
-The organization staffs a professional team of 76 social workers, licensed counselors, case managers, and educators, directed by a Board of volunteer community leaders.
-Offering 22 programs and services, Bethany serves over 10,000 children and families annually.
+Bethany for Children & Families is a child welfare, mental health, community education, and social services provider which has offered aid and support to children and families in western Illinois and eastern Iowa.
+The organization staffs a professional team of nearly 135 social workers, licensed counselors, case managers, and educators, directed by a Board of volunteer community leaders.
+Offering 37 programs and services, Bethany serves over 15,000 children and families annually.
 Bethany's programs and services are accredited by the Council on Accreditation, a nonprofit accreditor of human services.

 Founded and incorporated in 1899, Bethany was predominantly a custodial facility that concentrated on the needs of children who were homeless or whose parents could not or would not raise them.
 Since 1938, Bethany has also offered foster care and child welfare services.
 The agency has established strong relationships with the various neighborhoods, towns, cities, and rural areas that comprise the Illinois and Iowa portions of the greater Quad Cities region.
 The agency is known as a community asset that families can turn to in time of need.